-- software -2 8 years;
+- software from 2 to 8 years;

-- patents and licenses 2 10 years;
+- patents and licenses from 2 to 10 years;

-- trademarks -5 13 years;
+- trademarks from 5 to 13 years;

-- other -5 7 years.
+- other intangible assets from 5 to 7 years.

 The carrying amount of the intangible assets is subject to review for impairment when events or changes in the circumstances indicate that the carrying amount might exceed their recoverable amount.
 Then impairment is recognised as an expense in the statement of comprehensive income (within profit or loss for the year).